 Motor Neurone Disease (MND) is a fatal neurodegenerative disease resulting in progressive weakness of voluntary muscles throughout the body.
 The weakness is secondary to degeneration and eventual loss of motor neurons within the brain and the spinal cord.

-The rate of progression of MND is unique in each person, as is the area of the body that is affected.
+The rate of progression of MND is unique in each patient, as is the area of the body that is affected.
 As the motor neurones deteriorate, the signals that they carry from the brain to the muscle become too weak to make all the muscle fibres contract, thus causing muscle weakness.
 As the motor neurones continue to degenerate, the muscles become weaker and wastes.

-About frontotemporal dementia
+About frontotemporal dementia (FTD)

 Frontotemporal dementia (FTD) represents a group of disorders that are caused by neurodegeneration in the frontal or temporal lobes of the brain, areas involved in planning and decision making, memory, inhibition, emotion, language and speech processes.
 Like Motor Neurone Disease (MND) the presentation and progression of FTD is unique to each individual sufferer.

 Recently it has been discovered that a large percentage of MND patients also suffer from FTD.
 Previously it was thought that a only a small proportion of patients with MND experienced cognitive symptoms however, it is now believed that 20-50% of patients with MND meet the criteria for FTD.
-The recent discovery of the C9orf72 gene’s relevance to MND in 2012 has revealed further links between the 2 syndromes.
+The recent discovery of the C9orf72 gene’s relevance to MND in 2012 has revealed further links between the two syndromes.